 During no-scalpel vasectomy (NSV), special instruments are used to perform the procedure through a single tiny access-opening on the front side of the scrotum.
 The 1/4-inch slit usually seals within hours, so no stitches are needed.
 Through this one opening, each vas (left & right) is divided about one inch above each testis, where it is just beneath the thin scrotal skin and very easy to access.
 A tiny section is lifted through the small opening, it is divided, one end is cauterized, and the divided ends are kept out of alignment, by closing the vas sheath between the 2 ends with a suture or tiny clip so the ends won’t grow back together (a technique called fascial interposition).

 The portions of the vas tubes within the pelvis still contain live sperm until they are all released.
-About 98% of men are sperm-free after 20 ejaculations and 12 weeks.
-In 5% of men, the semen may still contain some sperm (usually few in number and not active) for months, so it is important to have a semen sample checked and to use other forms of birth control until it is confirmed by microscopic examination that the semen is sperm-free.
+About 95% of men are sperm-free after 20 ejaculations AND 12 weeks.
+In 5% of men, the semen may still contain some sperm, but usually few in number and not active enough to cause a pregnancy.
+If you wish to know whether you are one of the 1 in 2000 men whose vasectomy will fail early (during the 3 months after the vasectomy), you should have a semen sample checked 3 months after the vasectomy.
+You should use other forms of birth control for 3 months after the vasectomy, or for a greater degree of confidence, until it is confirmed by microscopic examination that the semen is sperm-free.

-Sperm are still made by the testes but can no longer pass up through the vas tubes.
+Sperm are still made by the testes but can no longer pass up through the vas tubes and into the semen made by the prostate and seminal vesicles.
 So the body adjusts: white blood cells ingest and digest the retained sperm, recycling the proteins back into the system for use in other body functions.

 After vasectomy, most men notice:

 - No change in the semen